ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 Good locality: the practice of referencing data items that are near other recently referenced data items or that were recently referenced themselves.
 Known as the *principle of locality*.

 Two types for good programs:
-1. *temporal locality*: a memory location referenced once is likely to be reference again multiple times in the near future
+1. *temporal locality*: a memory location referenced once is likely to be referenced again multiple times in the near future.
-2. *spatial locality*: if a memory location is referenced once, its likely the program is likely to reference nearby memory locations in the near future.
+2. *spatial locality*: if a memory location is referenced once, its likely the program is going to reference nearby memory locations in the near future.

 Generally: *programs with good locality run faster than programs with poor locality*.

 The principle is used all across computers systems, from hardware to software.
 In hardware, recent main memory data is cached in small *cache memories* near the CPU.
-OS might use main memory to cache recently referenced chunks of the virtual address space or recently used blocks of disk.
+The OS might use main memory to cache recently referenced chunks of the virtual address space or recently used blocks of disk.
 Web browsers exploit temporal locality by caching recently used documents on a local disk.
 Servers use edge caching.

 Accessing a vector can be described using *sequential reference patterns*. *stride-1 reference pattern* means each element is accessed sequentially. *stride-K* is every Kth element.
 They are an example of good spatial locality, but poor temporal locality.
 As the stride (k) increases, spatial locality decreases. *stride-1* is obviously want we want to aim for.